Maurice Leitch: Publications 1975–1994

 Burning Bridges, familiar to Country music fans as the title of a song about leaving the past behind – 'Burning bridges behind me/ It's too late to turn back now ...
 I moved to a far away city/ Trying hard to forget about you' – is the story of two uprooted exiles from Ulster, Sonny and Hazel, who meet at the London funeral of a friend and set out on a summer odyssey to the West Country of England, trying to realise Sonny's dream of emulating the singer Hank Williams.
-It is a journey that will resonate across decades.

 A review of his 1994 novel, Gilchrist, by the Roman Catholic Northern Ireland novelist Robert McLiam Wilson in the monthly Northern Ireland cultural and political magazine Fortnight, is cited by Caroline Magennis and also by Sarah Ferris and in the Ricorso website, A Knowledge of Irish Literature 1992–2012.
 Magennis comments: 'In this review, provocatively entitled, 'Rhythm Method', Wilson claimed that Protestant novelists lacked the 'cultural credit card' that he possessed, being 'born Catholic and working-class...
 The Protestant vision, the Protestant version, isn't popular.
 It's got no rhythm.
 It's white South African.
 It's too complicated.
 The Catholic version is familiar, more Irish somehow'.

 Wilson exempts Leitch from the generalisation, and finds a compelling, harsh metre in Gilchrist, a novel about a 'smudged' Ulster preacher on the run to Spain with the church funds.
 'Leitch writes brilliantly about the kind of pessimistic Protestant lust that threatens to burst Gilchrist at the seams [...]
 Leitch has given us a definitive Protestant portrait.
 A Prod with rhythm, a perverse and loathsome rhythm, but big passion, big grandeur all the same.'